-By mid-1949, 260-262-264-266 Commonwealth were owned by Josephine M. Ward, who was the assessed owner from 1950.
-The property remained a lodging house.
 In January of 1954, she applied for (and subsequently received) permission to convert 260 Commonwealth from a lodging house into a lodging house and one apartment, and to convert 266 Commonwealth from a lodging house into a lodging house and two apartments.
 262-264 Commonwealth remained lodging houses.

-In August of 1960, Chamberlayne School and Chamberlayne Junior College purchased 260-262–264–266 Commonwealth from Josephine M. Ward.
 In October of 1960, it applied for (and subsequently received) permission to convert 260 Commonwealth from a lodging house into a dormitory.

 In May of 1962, Chamberlayne purchased the former Professional Building at 270 Commonwealth and converted it into a dormitory.
-By 1964, it also owned 274–276 Commonwealth, and in 1966 it acquired 278–280–282 Commonwealth.
+It purchased 274–276 Commonwealth at the same time, and in June of 1966 it acquired 278–280–282 Commonwealth.

 Chamberlayne went bankrupt in the mid-1970s and sold many of its properties.